 A snake can be an outstanding pet.
-They are generally sociable, like being handled but also tolerate a solitary life.
+They are generally sociable and like being handled, but also tolerate a solitary life.
 Your terrarium is a substitute for the snake’s natural environment.
 The best way to show you care about your snake is to recreate that natural habitat as closely as possible in your terrarium.

 As you consider buying a snake, don’t skimp on the research.
-Some breeds are better than others depending on how often you will be there to handle the snake, how long they can live, what they survive on, how large they will grow, and if you can leave them alone for extended periods of time.
+Some breeds are better than others, depending on how often you will be there to handle the snake.
+They can differ considerably in how long they live, what they survive on, how large they grow, and whether you can leave them alone for extended periods of time.

-While snakes are not as time consuming or high maintenance as dogs or cats, for the discerning animal lover, they can be a positive addition to your home and your life.
+While snakes are not as time consuming or high maintenance as dogs or cats, for the discerning animal lover, they do require care and attention.
+If you are willing to provide that, your snake will be happy and become a positive addition to your home and your life.